8295

 How Fast Can You Return Polyaspartic Floor Coatings to Service?

-Under standard conditions, polyaspartic floor coatings can be returned to light foot traffic in 2–4 hours and fully cured for vehicle traffic within 24 hours.
+Under standard conditions, polyaspartic floor coatings can be returned to light foot traffic in 2–4 hours and cured for vehicle traffic within 72 hours and a full cure in two weeks.

 Time is one of the most valuable assets on any jobsite.
 Every hour a floor remains unusable affects operational continuity, scheduling, and client satisfaction.
 For contractors and coating professionals looking to reduce downtime without compromising durability or chemical resistance, polyaspartic floor systems have become the go-to solution.